Skip to Content

 Top 3 Rental Property Upgrades That May Not Be Worth the Money

-However, going over the top and creating a high-maintenance yard wastes money since it does little to improve the property value or the renter’s comfort.
-While the attractive landscaping may entice your renter at first, they might discover that it’s too much work and possibly neglect your property or decide to leave.
-When it comes to landscaping a rental property, simple is better.
+Yet, a high-maintenance yard wastes funds as it doesn’t add much to the property value or improve renter’s satisfaction.
+While tenants may initially be drawn to beautiful landscaping, they might soon find it too demanding and neglect your property or decide to move out.
+When landscaping a rental property, simple is better.

-Considering all these factors, you need to keep in mind that while wood flooring may be a good upgrade for residents, several renters are content with a low-maintenance look-alike option.
-It’s crucial to take into account that natural hardwood is one of the more expensive upgrades, which means you may not recover the installation cost, even if you opt to increase the rent.
+Given these concerns, it’s important to recognize that while wood flooring may be a desirable upgrade for some, most renters are content with a low-maintenance look-alike option.
+Natural Hardwood is one of the more expensive upgrades, meaning you may not recover the installation cost, even if you raise the rent to offset costs.

 Struggling to get the most out of your investment properties in Enfield and the surrounding area?
 Look no further than Real Property Management Beacon!
 We’re dedicated to helping you achieve your goals – give us a call at 603-448-8808 or send us a message online.